ackama/activerecord-exercises/README.md

 description of the problem.
 Where possible, the directory will contain a template test script that exercises your code.

+## What kind of exercises?

+At the moment, these exercises are focussed on associations and model structure, rather than querying, validations, or any of the other parts of ActiveRecord.
+The reason for this is that understanding how models work and how they relate to one another covers off a lot of what a developer new to ActiveRecord needs to get started.
+It also focusses on data and database modelling, which is a useful skill to develop regardless of which language or framework is being used.

 ## What do I need to get started?

 You'll need a Ruby environment.
 I recommend the latest stable version of Ruby, which at